RyanKHawkins/Deal-or-No-Deal/README.md

 | 6 to 10 | 1 case |

 #### After opening the cases, there will be a bank offer at the end of each round.
-#### The following is the cart used to decide on your offer, depending on the hightest amount left available:
+#### The following is the chart used to to figure out the offer, depending on the hightest amount left available:

 | Round | $1M | < $400,000 | < $75,000 | < $1,000 | < $100 |
 | ----- | ----- | ----- | ----- | ----- | ----- |